 Dashboards are just as useful when you’re planning new ideas for your fanbase.
 Once you’ve built out your plans and modeled the potential outcomes, graphs are an easy way to communicate their impact on revenue.
 This will make it easier to secure executive buy-in and to gather support from your colleagues as you turn your ideas into reality.

-Plan for Profit With a Complete Planning Solution Made for Sports Teams
+Plan for Profit With a Complete Planning Solution Built for the Sports Business

 Sports teams have a lot to look forward to as fans start flooding back into stadiums, which means it’s time to prepare your franchise for a nice little bump in revenue.
 And if you make planning more collaborative with the right tools for the job—i.e. reporting from one source of truth, on-demand scenario analysis, easy-to-read dashboards, etc.—you’ll always be ready to capitalize on opportunities to maximize profits and to keep your fans engaged with a world-class gameday experience.